Transferability of Graph Neural Networks using Graphon and Sampling Theories: Proof of Theorem

 For ease of computation, we will replace this quantity with

 We first handle $\max_{k\in B_\mathfrak{m}}|\nu_{r,\sigma}(k)|$.
 Referring to definition \eqref{def:nursigma}, observe that for any $k\in\mathbb{Z}$,

-Note that the first sum on the right-hand-side above is $\nu(k)$ in \eqref{def:nu} with $\phi=\mathcal{G}_\sigma$.
+Note that the first sum on the right-hand side above is $\nu(k)$ in \eqref{def:nu} with $\phi=\mathcal{G}_\sigma$.
 This is the {\it regularization} error.
-The integral on the right-hand-side, carrying an $r$ in its expression, is the {\it truncation} error.
+The integral on the right-hand side, carrying an $r$ in its expression, is the {\it truncation} error.

 A quick calculation from \eqref{explicitnur} gives